fledge-iot/fledge/C/plugins/storage/README.rst

 Use the command ``make install`` to install in the default location, note you will need permission on the installation directory or use the sudo command.
-Pass the option *DESTDIR=* to set your own destination into which to install the storage service.
+Pass the option *DESTDIR=* to set your own destination into which to install the Storage service.